Avvo Rating Badge

 The foregoing is by no means an inclusive analysis of how to distinguish between restrictive covenants ancillary to the sale of a business or an employment agreement, but these are the kinds of scenarios and inquiries that arise on a regular basis in this kinds of disputes.

-The attorneys at Lubin Austermuehle have over thirty years of experience defending and prosecuting non-compete, trade secret and restrictive covenant lawsuits.
-We are committed to fighting for our clients' rights in the courtroom and at the negotiating table.
+The attorneys at DiTommaso Lubin have over thirty years of experience defending and prosecuting non-compete, trade secret and restrictive covenant lawsuits.
+We are committed to fighting for our clients’ rights in the courtroom and at the negotiating table.
 Conveniently located in Chicago and Elmhurst, Illinois, we have successfully litigated non-compete and trade secret and covenant not to compete cases for clients all over the Chicago area.
 To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.

 Client Reviews